testproject-io/javascript-opensdk/README.md

 ## Disabling Reports

 TestProject OpenSDK reports all driver commands and their results to the TestProject Cloud.\
-Doing so, allows us to present beautifully designed reports and statistics in it's dashboards.
+Doing so allows us to present beautifully designed reports and statistics in its dashboards.

 Reports can be completely disabled using the `setDisableReporting` method of the builder: